Lori Loughlin Now Faces Additional Charges For Money Laundering In College Cheating Scandal

 Prosecutors warned Loughlin and her husband that if they didn’t consider the plea, they could be facing additional charges.
 It looks like they weren’t bluffing.

-Loughlin, who is best known for playing “Aunt Becky” on the television show Full House is accused of spending $500,000 to get her daughters admitted to the University of Southern California on the crew team, despite the fact that neither play the sport.
+Loughlin, who is best known for playing “Aunt Becky” on the television show Full House, is accused of spending $500,000 to get her daughters admitted to the University of Southern California on the crew team, despite the fact that neither engage in the sport.